barbgunter/ENC3241-portfoliobg/coverletter.md

 Given my related experience and excellent capabilities, I can bring a depth of knowledge to this position but remain eager to learn.
 You will find me to be well-spoken, energetic, personable, and dependable.
 I am confident that I will provide value to you and your company as a member of your team.

 Thank you for your time and consideration.
-I am excited about this opportunity and look forward to speaking with you further about the chance to be a part of Book of the Month's editorial team.
+I am excited about this opportunity and look forward to speaking with you further about the chance to be a part of Book of the Month's editorial team.<br>

-Sincerely,
+<p>Sincerely,<br>

-Barbara L. Gunter
+<p>Barbara L. Gunter<br>